Welcome to our third tutorial on the basics of RawTherapee. Our first installment,

 We have finished editing our image, now we wish to output the file for printing or for display on the Internet.
 If you are not already in the Editor window you can get there either by double-clicking the image you wish to work on in the File Browser or clicking the Editor tab on the left of the screen.

-The resize and crop tools are found together in the tabs at the top right of the Editor window.
+The Resize Crop Tool is found on the toolbar The resize and crop tools are found together in the tabs at the top right of the Editor window.
 You are looking for the icon that looks like a protractor with a pair of scissors called Trasform.
 The upper section deals with cropping the image.
 Clicking on the word crop will open or close the crop dialogue.
 With crop open, you need to click on the Select Crop bar in the toolbox.
 You can now draw your crop on the screen, fix it to a certain ratio and from the Guide, type drop-down, select a compositional overlay.
+Cropping does not actually occur until you export the image One thing you will find is that you do not need to click enter to apply the crop.
+Unlike other programs, RawTherapee maintains the entire image and only crops the final output.
+Resizing For Output

 Assuming you have cropped as required, it’s time to resize.